Fine-tuning

 Step 2: Adjust hyperparameters

-Next, you will need to configure and adjust the hyperparameters for your fine-tuning project.
+Next, you will need to configure the hyperparameters for your fine-tuning project.

 Adjust hyperparameters